 Myth #5 – Window film will cause glass to break or crack.

-There are several reason why glass will crack with or without window film.
+There are several reasons why glass will crack with or without window film.

 - Thermal Stress – absorbing heat from the sun.